Erysiphales/QKgenome/README.md

       -u, --upper     Upper bound for SNP frequency threshold

 <i>QKgenome_phylogeny.py</i> uses the output generated from <i>QKgenome_conversion.py</i> to generate an input file in Phylip format for generating a phylogenetic tree.
 Additional uses of data include association genetics or candidate gene analysis.

+Note: Some customization is required to take full advantage of <i>QKgenome_phylogeny.py</i>.
+In particular, it is a common feature of genomes that multiple gene models exist for a gene.
+These arise from splice site variants, which can create transcripts with different 5' and 3' UTRs, as well as change the coding sequence.
+There is not a single accepted standard nomenclature for gene models, therefore, removal of potential redundancy in an analysis requires modification of the script for the species specific nomenclature.
+There is existing code within the script to handle this, but the user needs to modify it.

 ## Example
 ### Convert a genomic region in <i>Brachypodium distachyon</i> from reference sequence based on a resequenced genotype